-Washington (AFP) – NBA scoring leader James Harden unleashed 35 points on a poor shooting night and Gerald Green added 18 off the bench Tuesday as the Houston Rockets beat Toronto 107-95 in a showdown of contenders.
+Washington (AFP) – James Harden scored 35 points on a poor shooting night and Gerald Green added 18 off the bench Tuesday as the Houston Rockets beat Toronto 107-95 in a showdown of NBA title contenders.

 “I didn’t shoot the ball well at all tonight but I’m going to keep going,” Harden said.
 “Total team effort.